FlorentCLMichel/Machiavelli/Readme.md

 *Work in progress—this project is still in very early development*

-This is a simple implementation of the Machiavelli card game in the terminal.
+This is a simple implementation of a Machiavelli-like card game in the terminal.

+## The game

+Machiavelli is an Italian card game derived from Rummy.
+The rules can be found [here](https://gamerules.com/rules/machiavelli-card-game/).

+At the moment, only a one-player version of the game is implemented (because ~~that's the only way I can win at this game~~ the current design is not well-suited for multiplayer).

 ## Build